-The Playtimes website is part of a wider Arts and Humanities Research Council (AHRC) funded project entitled ‘Children’s Games and Songs in the New Media Age’.
+The Playtimes website (first published 2011) is part of a wider Arts and Humanities Research Council (AHRC) funded project entitled ‘Children’s Games and Songs in the New Media Age’.
 This was a branch of the AHRC’s ‘Beyond Text’ programme which seeks to highlight the importance of communication, sensory perception, orality and material culture within current scholarship and today’s digital culture.
 ‘Children’s Games and Songs’ aimed to preserve children's play traditions as important aspects of our national culture.
 Equally it sought to explore how these types of play continue to be a part of the lives of children in the age of computer games and the internet.
 What does this oral tradition borrow from the media; and how might it connect with the entertainment and information technologies of the age of new media?

 The project worked in a number of ways.
 Firstly, it digitised existing audio recordings from the 'Opie Collection of Children's Games and Songs'.
 Secondly, it carried out a two-year study of playground culture today – focusing on two primary schools, Christopher Hatton school, in London, and Monteney school, in Sheffield.
 The digitised recordings of the Opie collection as well as the footage from the research projects form the core of this website.
 In addition, the project produced a documentary film featuring playground activities and interviews with children, and finally, it considered how traditional games are making their way into new forms of media, by a developing prototype computer game system, called the Game Catcher, using Nintendo Wii and Xbox Kinect technologies.